mware-nyc/jobs/bg.md

 Enable Biograph to accelerate scientific and business innovation securely—by strengthening what works, advancing key capabilities, and protecting sensitive data with resilience and trust.
 This strategy builds incrementally on existing foundations, guided by real-world risks and practical execution.

 ## 🔁 From Conversation to Continuous Execution
-This strategy framework is designed to provided a basis for prioritizing the contiunous execution of security priorities.
+This strategy framework is designed to provided a basis for prioritizing the continuous execution of security priorities.
 By the end of this discussion, we will have identified:
-* Potention opportunities and challenges across your security domains
+* Potential opportunities and challenges across your security domains
 * Practices that align to your culture, capabilities, and customer expectations
 * Tangible actions—big or small—that can strengthen your current program